tfd/bbofans/README.md

 ### Regions:

-I need to device a natural way to bing the various modules to a single region so I can change layout without having to restructure all modules.
+I need to device a natural way to bring the various modules to a single region so I can change layout without having to restructure all modules.
 The problem is the following:

 If the user goes to the url #members/edit/<id> the following should happen: